 Source: Statistical Office of Estonia

-According to the Bank of Estonia, Austria's direct investments in Estonia as of 31.12.2016 amounted to 362.4 million euros (2% of total FDI and 11th largest foreign investor in Estonia).
-The greatest investments were made the manufacturing industry (48%) and in financial and insurance activities (31%).
+According to the Bank of Estonia, Austria's direct investments in Estonia as of 31.12.2017 amounted to 316 million euros (1.6% of total FDI and 15th largest foreign investor in Estonia).
+The greatest investments were made to financial and insurance activities (40% of total FDI), the manufacturing industry (34%) and agriculture (7%).

 According to the Estonian Commercial Register, as of 02.04.2015 there were 67 businesses with Austrian participation registered in Estonia, 34 of them with 100% Austrian capital.
 The largest of these are AS Estonian Cell, Compensa Life Vienna Insurance Group SE, Wienerberger AS, Greiner Packaging AS, DOKA Eesti OÜ, Vao Agro OÜ, Heidelberg Baltic Finland OÜ and Puma Estonia.

-The total value of Estonian investments in Austria as of 31.12.2016 was 3.4 million EUR.
-Investments have been made in agriculture, mining, the manufacturing industry, wholesale and retail trade, financial and insurance activities and real estate.
+The total value of Estonian investments in Austria as of 31.12.2017 was 3.3 million EUR.
+Investments have been made in mining, the manufacturing industry, wholesale and retail trade, financial and insurance activities and real estate.

 Cultural and educational co-operation